eclipsesource/jsonforms-react-seed/README.md

 from it.

 ## Custom renderers
-Please see our corresponding tutorial (TODO) on how to add custom renderers.
+Please see [our corresponding tutorial](https://jsonforms.io/docs/tutorial) on how to add custom renderers.